Bloodgood vs Crimson Queen Japanese Maple

 Crimson Queen Japanese Maple and Bloodgood Japanese Maple

-Bloodgood, on the other hand, usually has a leaf divided into 5 lobes.
+Bloodgood, on the other hand, usually has a leaf divided into five lobes.
 In rare cases, there are 6-7 lobes.
 Lobes are large and sharp at the tip.
 The leaf edge has small serrations.

-The leaves also have different sizes.
 Usually, the Crimson Queen leaf does not exceed 4 inches across, while the Bloodgood leaf can be much larger than 4 inches.

 From the leaf shape, one can conclude that Crimson Queen is a more refined variety for collectors or those who like compact and complex shapes.